 If you're a limited company director, your pension contributions from your company are deductible from your corporation tax bill.
 There's a tonne of other benefits of contributing into a pension as a director, head here to read more.

 How much tax will I pay on my pension?

 The maximum amount you’re allowed to contribute into your pension each year and receive the relevant tax relief on those contributions is your net yearly earnings.
 For non limited company directors, your yearly earnings count as your company’s total profit, before tax.

-The maximum you’re allowed to contribute into your pension each year and not pay a tax charge is £40,000.
-This is called the Annual allowance and it applies to everyone, regardless of income or employment.
+The maximum you’re allowed to contribute into your pension each year and not pay a tax charge is £60,000 or your annual salary, whichever is lower.
+This is called the Annual Allowance and it applies to everyone, regardless of income or employment.
 Any contributions over this limit is subject to a tax charge.

 Do you pay tax on a pension?

 When you withdraw money from your pension in the future, you are able to withdraw 25% of your pension pot tax-free and the remaining 75% is taxed as income (at your marginal rate).
 So, how much tax you pay will depend on how much of your pension you withdraw within the year and your individual circumstances.